Walking through mountain pastures in the Salzkammergut

 You will set off from Lake Wolfgangsee’s shore and then you will head up to your first Alm and wildlife zone Kleefeld.
 Here you can expect to see numerous wild animals like roes, deer or ibexes.
 You will also find a play area here if you are still feeling energetic.
 You will then walk to the Schartenalm, which is located in an idyllic situation between steep, towering mountain tops.
 On your way back, you will go past a snack area that serves wild game that they breed themselves and that has a wonderful view over St. Wolfgang

 Today your route will lead you up to the Alms in the Osterhorn area.
-From the Mozart village of St. Gilgen you will float up to the Zwölferhorn with the cable car.
-From the top, you will enjoy a wonderful view of Lake Wolfgangsee and the glaciers.
-You will walk along a panorama path past numerous alms, forests and a roaring waterfall before you get to the Genneralm.
+But before you start your hike you will be transferred to the cosy village of Hintersee.
+After a short stretch along the exciting adventure trail WaldWasserZaub Hintersee, the trail climbs toward the Genneralm.
+You hike along the rushing Lämmerbach stream through cooling forests to your destination of today.
 You will stay here overnight for 2 nights.
 It is a cosy Alm located in a meadow area and crowned by numerous peaks.

 Today you have lots of possibilities: either you can have a chilled-out day at the Alm enjoying Alm life with the cows and seeing the cheese production.
 Or, you go on a walk to one of the other Alms around.
 Those brave ones might even climb up to a view point.
 In the evening you will have a pan of “Kasnockn” (a traditional cheesy dish) for dinner made from cheese made at the Alm.